Google Chromecast review, specifications and hands on

 Setup: Up and running in minutes

-But behind this initial setup, Chromecast is doing something else too, it is creating a very own local hot spot for itself for the initial setup, but you need not worry about that.
 These technical details are hidden from you and the most that you may have to do is to have your Wi-Fi password remembered.
 If you’re installing it on the laptop then the final step involves installing the Chromecast extension after which you are ready to use it.
-While you can take the painless setup for granted but you will have to give credits to Google to make it this easy.
+While you can take the painless setup for granted but you will have to give credit to Google to make it this easy.

-See more: Google Ingress Augmented reality Game
+See more: Google Ingress Augmented Reality Game

 The apps: Netflix, YouTube, Pandora, HBO Go, and more

-After you’re done setting up the Chromecast then you can use your smartphone or tablet as a remote to choose from and listen and watch to content from a no of sources like Netflix, YouTube, Pandora, HBO Go, Google
+After you’re done setting up the Chromecast then you can use your smartphone or tablet as a remote to choose from and listen and watch content from a no of sources like Netflix, YouTube, Pandora, HBO Go, Google

-Music, VeVo, Plex, Hulu, and Google Movies & TV.
-In all of these apps, you’ve to simply press the “Cast” icon and select your Chromecast , and the video will get sent to your TV,’
+Music, Vevo, Plex, Hulu, and Google Movies & TV.
+In all of these apps, you’ve to simply press the “Cast” icon and select your Chromecast, and the video will get sent to your TV,’

 After the Video gets playing, you can use your smartphone or tablet as a remote for your Chromecast.
-You can pause or play the content, or using the scrubber at the bottom to skip forward or back and even volume can be controlled using your phones volume keys but that will control the internal volume of Chromecast only and not of TV.
-So the TV remote is not as useless till now.
-You will need that for master volume control.
-Also another good thing here is that any compatible device on the network can grab control of Chromecast and make changes so it become very enjoyable to have a group of people sharing videos in your TV.
+You can pause or play the content, or use the scrubber at the bottom to skip forward or back and even volume can be controlled using your phone’s volume keys but that will control the internal volume of Chromecast only and not of TV.

-The quality of videos from Google Movies & TV, YouTube and Netflix was also very good, excellent as to say and as good as you will expect from a streaming box.
+The quality of videos from Google Movies & TV, YouTube, and Netflix was also very good, excellent as to say, and as good as you will expect from a streaming box.
 So there won’t be any compromise on the streaming with this stick.

-When pushing all of our interaction to Chromecast to smartphones and tablets, one surprising result that we get is that the Chromecast doesn’t really have much of its own user interface.
+When pushing all of our interaction to Chromecast to smartphones and tablets, one surprising result that we get is that Chromecast doesn’t really have much of its own user interface.

-And that’s the truth too, under the hood Chromecast doesn’t have enough fire power to say run a video natively on a full HD screen, most of it’s work is done by the cloud and it’s a smart device and thus capabilities can be increased just by increasing the network based functionality.
+And that’s the truth too, under the hood Chromecast doesn’t have enough firepower to say run a video natively on a full HD screen, most of its work is done by the cloud and it’s a smart device, and thus capabilities can be increased just by increasing the network-based functionality.

-So when you’re not streaming, the Chromecast won’t do anything much than displaying some beautiful photos of nature and status information, and so, can’t navigate to apps or select any content from your TV directly.
 What this means is that there’s no way to use the Chromecast as a “standalone” device – you will always need to have a smartphone or tablet handy.
-For households where not everybody has a smartphone or mobile device which is quite common for the Indian households, a Chromecast may not be the best choice.
+For households where not everybody has a smartphone or mobile device which is quite common for Indian households, a Chromecast may not be the best choice.

 Google Chromecast review: Conclusion

 To be honest, the Chromecast is not the best streaming device and maybe not as capable as others but it’s a very very useful device for anyone who wants to stream media quickly and access it anywhere.
-Anyway for a Google fan or anyone who uses Google ecosystem, there aren’t too many options other than buggy Google TV or the infamous Nexus Q. You can easily watch Google Movies & TV content or listen to Google Music anywhere you want to like even in your Living room and it won’t even cost too much so budget friendly too.
+Anyway for a Google fan or anyone who uses the Google ecosystem, there aren’t too many options other than buggy Google TV or the infamous Nexus Q.

-Though don’t expect too much as this little device has its own limitations and they are quite a few, Chromecast can’t really replace your streaming device for forever, it’s not for everyday uses.
+Though don’t expect too much as this little device has its own limitations and they are quite a few, Chromecast can’t really replace your streaming device forever, it’s not for everyday uses.

 Where to buy the Chromecast?